mvvvv/StereoKit-rust/hot_reloading.md

 The viewer also adds a `LogWindow` stepper (`tools::log_window`), fed by a log buffer subscribed with `Log::subscribe` **before** the session starts: StereoKit initialization logs, the build tails, the view selections and the plugin messages are visible in the session without leaving the viewer.
-In the `cargo-run_sk` binary the selector window and the log window are both placed on the left of the session.
+In the `main_hot_reloading` binary the selector window and the log window are both placed on the left of the session.

 ## 8. Design decisions and risks